ViviSwarm/Worksheetgeneratorthatdontwork/README.md

-This application is generates exam marks in theory
+This application is generates exam questions, lets the user select what topics they want to pratice and marks it for them